open-resources/physics_bank/content/public/018.Electrostatics/Electric Field/Vanishing electric field/Vanishing electric field.md

 - {{ params.part1.ans1.value }}
 - {{ params.part1.ans2.value }}

+Consider a pair of equal but opposite point charges.
+The electric field is non-zero at all points along the $x$-axis (except +/- infinity).

 ## Attribution

 Problem is from the [OpenStax University Physics Volume 2](https://openstax.org/details/books/university-physics-volume-2) textbook, licensed under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).<br>![Image representing the Creative Commons 4.0 BY license.](https://raw.githubusercontent.com/firasm/bits/master/by.png)